Didn’t you find the info you were looking for in the website?

 Briançon has its own network called TUB.
 Four lines will bring you wherever you need around the town (see map here).
 The closest stop to the house is “Porte d’Embrun” (2 min walk).
 You will be able to use this network for FREE (as we are paying occupancy tax for you).
 If you want to travel a bit further, another company called Resalp deserves the valleys around.
 The closest stops to the house are “Champ de Mars” and “Lycée d’altitude” (both 5 min walk).
 With this same company, you can go until Grenoble, or Oulx in Italy.
 Last but not least, Linkbus can make your life easier as it connects Briançon to Lyon and Turin airport.

-Yes, you can.
 Cloud Citadel only closes during the month of November.
 Each season is beautiful in its own way.
 Winter (December – mid-April) is when we enjoy skiing, snowshoeing, watching huge snowflakes slowly fall, thermal baths, snuggling under a warm blanket with a hot chocolate and fire everyday in the coworking space.
 Spring (mid-April – June) is when nature comes to life again.
 It is great for climbing, hiking, biking in a vibrant environment and feel the full strength of the mountain: loads of water, snow-capped peaks and lush green.
 The air is crystal clear, it is so nice to breath and you can see super far.
 Summer (July – September) is the most social time, the old town becomes very alive with many restaurants, bars, events, life music and festivals.
 It is time for barbecues, swimming in lakes, wild camping, picking wild berries, watching starry skies, hiking in alpine meadows or up to the summits, but also whitewater rafting/kayaking/canyoning, and biking around to high passes.
 It is also a great place if you want to escape from a heatwave.
 The old town lies at 1326 meters above sea level.
-Autumn is the best for colors.
+October is the best for colors.
 All south slopes around here are covered with larsh trees, conifers that loose their needles during this time of the year.
 It starts with yellow at lower altitudes with broad-leaved trees, then orange, then lach trees start to change color.
 While these shades of yellow, orange and red slowly climb the mountains, snow starts to appear at their tops.
 Truly beautiful.
 It is also mushroom season and the Alps are full of them!

 There is a fully equipped kitchen with anything you might need at your disposal.
 There is a small supermarket in the proximity of the house and many other bigger ones and organic ones in the lower part of the town.
 Do not miss bi-weekly farmers’ market where you can find fresh fruits and vegetables, cheeses, meat, fish, fresh pasta and pastries coming from both French and Italian vendors.
 If mountain food like fondue, raclette or tartiflette is in your interest, there is a whole selection of small restaurants just a street away from the coliving.